LukasForster/hello-world/README.md

 # hello-world
 This should teach me how to use Git nicely.
-We need to forget how to merge in Visual.
+I will forget how to merge in Visual.